Axway/mft-convert/content/en/docs/TransferCFT/c_intro_userinterfaces/about_CFTUTIL/Managing_transfer_states/CLEARCMD_command.md

 ---

-    title: CLEARCMD - Delete a command in the COM file
+    title: "CLEARCMD - Delete a command in the COM file"
-    linkTitle: CLEARCMD - Deleting a transfer request
+    linkTitle: "CLEARCMD - Deleting a transfer request"
-    weight: 300
+    weight: 290

----
-This page describes the <span id="CLEARCMD_command"></span>CLEARCMD.
+---This page describes the <span id="CLEARCMD_command"></span>CLEARCMD.
 Use this command to delete a transfer request from the communication file.
 A log message is generated to trace who has cleared which command.

 > **Note**